 It is safe for children above the age of 5.
 Children 5 and under should not use Blephamide.

-What are signs of allergic reaction to this drug?
+What are the signs of an allergic reaction to this drug?

 An allergic reaction looks like: sneezing and an itchy, runny or blocked nose (allergic rhinitis), itchy, red, watering eyes (conjunctivitis), wheezing, chest tightness, shortness of breath and a cough, a raised, itchy, red rash (hives), swollen lips, tongue, eyes or face.